-Amman et al. have investigated the human subjective response to combined vibration and sound experienced when driving over an obstacle [8] and when driving over a coarse road surface [9].
+Amman et al. have investigated the human subjective response to combined vibration and sound experienced when driving over an obstacle (Amman et al., 2005a) and when driving over a coarse road surface (Amman et al., 2005b).
 In each experiment 24 participants were presented 62 pairs of simultaneous vibration and sound stimuli in a paired-comparison format, and were asked to select the stimulus that was "most preferred".
 The experiments used an automobile simulator which reproduced seat vibration along six degrees-of-freedom, floor vibration along the vertical direction, steering wheel vibration along four degrees-of-freedom (vertical, lateral, fore-and-aft, and rotation) and binaural sound.
 The vibration test stimuli were band limited to the range from 3 to 100 Hz, whereas the sound stimuli contained spectral energy from 20 to 16,000 Hz.
-Unlike past studies performed using railway [7] or aircraft [10] whole-body vibration and sound, Amman et al.'s results showed no evidence of interaction between the two stimuli.
+Unlike past studies performed using railway (Howarth and Griffin, 1991) or aircraft (Västfjäll et al., 2003) whole-body vibration and sound, Amman et al.'s results showed no evidence of interaction between the two stimuli.
 Regression lines describing the combined perception of vibration and sound were produced, with both stimuli being found to contribute almost equally.
-The sound was found to increase in relative importance in the case of the impact transient event.
+The sound was found to be slightly more important in the case of the impact transient event.

-Giacomin and Fustes [11] investigated the human subjective equivalence between rotational steering wheel vibration and interior automobile sound in two experiments.
-Test stimuli used in the first experiment were scaled copies of a 15-second segment of time history which had been measured in an automobile when driving at a constant speed of 80 km/h over a coarse asphalt road surface.
+Giacomin and Fustes (2005) investigated the human subjective equivalence between rotational steering wheel vibration and interior automobile sound in two experiments.
+Test stimuli used in the first experiment were scaled copies of a 15-second segment of a time history which had been measured in an automobile when driving at a constant speed of 80 km/h over a coarse asphalt road surface.
 Test stimuli used in the second experiment were scaled copies of a 1-second time history segment obtained when driving at a constant speed of 20 km/h over a 1.0 cm square metal bar.
 The acceleration time histories were scaled to eight root mean square levels from 0.5 to 4.0 m/s2 and the sound pressure time histories were scaled to eight levels from 85 to 106 dB sound pressure level (SPL).
 In each experiment 20 participants were presented 64 pairs of simultaneous vibration and sound in a simulator which reproduced a driving posture.
 The test participants were asked to indicate which stimuli, the vibration or the sound, was felt to be the "more unpleasant".
 Curves of subjective equivalence were produced and the human response to the vibration was found to increase in relative importance with respect to the sound in the case of the short duration, transient, square metal bar stimuli.

 An important scientific question which has not been fully addressed in the previous research is the question of which psychophysical metrics are the most efficient for representing each of the two stimuli.
-Intuitively, it can be expected that any quantifiable interrelation and interaction effects between vibration and sound will depend for their size and extent on the engineering metrics used to measure each individually.
+Intuitively, it might be expected that any quantifiable interrelation and interaction effects between vibration and sound will depend for their size and extent on the engineering metrics used to measure each individually.
 Measurement metrics introduce additional analytical transformations into the equivalence relationship, and thus should be chosen with care.
-In the case of the human perception of hand-arm vibration, both the unweighted acceleration and the W_h-weighted acceleration defined by the International Organization for Standardization ISO 5349-1 [5] are widely used to evaluate subjectively perceived intensity.
-In the case of the human perception of sound, the A-weighted sound pressure level defined by international Specification IEC 60651 [12] and both the Stevens loudness and the Zwicker loudness defined by the International Organization for Standardization ISO 532 [13] are regularly used for the same purpose [14,15].
-There are currently, however, no standard methods for evaluating the perception of the combined vibration and sound stimuli when simultaneously presented.
+There are currently, however, no standard metrics for quantifying the perceived intensity of vibration and sound when presented together as a combined stimuli.